 Relief from Suffering, Your Pathway Back to Living

-For individuals seeking outpatient treatment for Chronic Pain, Awakenings provides comprehensive, individualized treatment for men and women who suffer from complex, chronic pain syndromes including neck and back disorders, oro-facial pain, arthritis, headaches, opiate hyperalgesia, central nervous system sensitivity, Complex Regional Pain Syndrome, fibromyalgia and other musculoskeletal and rheumatic conditions.
+For individuals seeking outpatient treatment for Chronic Pain, Awakenings Treatment Center provides comprehensive, individualized treatment for men and women who suffer from complex, chronic pain syndromes including neck and back disorders, oro-facial pain, arthritis, headaches, opiate hyperalgesia, central nervous system sensitivity, Complex Regional Pain Syndrome, fibromyalgia and other musculoskeletal and rheumatic conditions.
 Our integrative treatment approach combines the best of neuroscience and complementary therapies to help each person move toward recovery and resiliency.

-People in pain frequently struggle with additional problems such as depression, anxiety or substance abuse.
-Awakening’s internationally recognized, expert staff of professionals uses an interdisciplinary team approach.
+People in pain frequently struggle with additional problems such as depression, anxiety, or substance abuse.
+Awakening’s internationally recognized expert staff of professionals uses an interdisciplinary team approach.
 We customize both conventional and complementary, evidence-based treatments to support each individual’s unique capacity for wellness and flourishing.

 Individuals struggling with chronic pain often do not get the proper treatment needed to help alleviate the pain they are experiencing.
-This results in consequences that can be detrimental to overall quality of life.
+This results in consequences that can be detrimental to the overall quality of life.
 The emotional toll that chronic pain can take on a person can make the pain even worse and reduce the body’s production of natural painkillers.
-Long-standing chronic pain also suppresses the immune system, making an sufferers more susceptible to developing autoimmune illnesses.
+Long-standing chronic pain also suppresses the immune system, making sufferers more susceptible to developing autoimmune illnesses.

-Our clinical team is extremely good at reducing pain levels and you will work on physical, mental, and spiritual components to achieve pain relief, learn techniques to manage the pain long term, and to return to performing many of the tasks that you haven’t been able to do or enjoy for years.
+Our clinical team is extremely good at reducing pain levels and you will work on physical, mental, and spiritual components to achieve pain relief, learn techniques to manage the pain long term, and return to performing many of the tasks that you haven’t been able to do or enjoy for years.

-Rather than focusing solely on physical tissue damage or psychological effects of pain, you will receive treatment that balances each aspect of your health.
+Rather than focusing solely on physical tissue damage or the psychological effects of pain, you will receive treatment that balances each aspect of your health.
 And you’ll take home a comprehensive set of new skills, insights, and resources to sustain the journey of recovery that begins here.

-Symptoms often begin after a physical trauma, surgery, infection or significant psychological stress.
+Symptoms often begin after a physical trauma, surgery, infection, or significant psychological stress.
 In other cases, symptoms gradually accumulate over time with no single identifiable, triggering event.

 Women are more likely to develop fibromyalgia than are men.
-Many people who have fibromyalgia also have tension headaches, temporomandibular joint (TMJ) disorders, irritable bowel syndrome, anxiety and depression.
+Many people who have fibromyalgia also have tension headaches, temporomandibular joint (TMJ) disorders, irritable bowel syndrome, anxiety, and depression.

-While there is no cure for fibromyalgia, a variety of medications, self care activities and behaviors can help control symptoms.
-Exercise, relaxation and stress-reduction measures also may help.
+While there is no cure for fibromyalgia, a variety of medications, self-care activities, and behaviors can help control symptoms.
+Exercise, relaxation, and stress-reduction measures also may help.